stevana/stateful-pbt-with-fakes/README-unprocessed.md

-The idea is that the commands inside `Fork`s get executed in parallel, this list will only be between one and three commands long, i.e. capturing single, double or triple threaded exeuction.
+The idea is that the commands inside `Fork`s get executed in parallel, this list will only be between one and three commands long, i.e. capturing single, double or triple threaded execution.
 The amount of `Fork`s themselves vary with the size of the test case, just like when we were doing the sequential testing.

-Depending on the order in which the commands in the `Fork`s get executed, we can potententially get different models.
+Depending on the order in which the commands in the `Fork`s get executed, we can potentially get different models.
 For example `Fork [Write "a" "foo", Write "a" "bar"]`, depending on which branch of the `Fork` gets executed first we might end up with either `"foo"` or `"bar"` being written to `"a"`.